 We (politely) stop him.
 No one, Bible Belt yahoos included, denies that species had a beginning.
-What we want to know is, how did he make the leap from this to evolutionism, from fact to theory, seemingly bypassing science, the means to knowledge itself?
+What we want to know is, how did he make the leap from this to evolutionism, from fact to theory, seemingly bypassing science itself, the means to knowledge?

 The question does not draw an answer.
 Instead, his eyes narrow as he questions us: "Tell me, what are your premises?
 Specifically, what is your view of Charles Darwin and his achievement?"
 All right, what is it?
 First of all, we share Darwin's devotion to science: If man wishes to gain an understanding of this world, he must use his senses and his intellect, not acquiesce to mysticism and ancient scripture.
 Furthermore, we are impressed with a mind brilliant enough to conceive a paradigm far superior to anything produced by the "wisdom of the ages."
 We are committed to Darwin's theory of evolution.
 Consequently, we defend it against antiscientific attacks by "creationists"; on the flip side, we are interested in valid efforts to refine and develop his theory.
-In particular, we've taken note of the work of one biologist who has shown how the framework of evolutionism can be reinforced by revising Darwin's argument about ... uh, is something the matter?
+In particular, we've taken note of the work of one biologist who has shown how the framework of evolutionism can be reinforced by revising Darwin's specific argument about ... uh, is something the matter?

 We cannot help but notice that this gentleman's initial look of suspicion has rapidly mutated into one of outrage.